|

 It was an opportunity that Rockefellers made the most of.
 He fully encouraged Gibbons to work to

 declassify Roswell, the mother of all UFO cases.
-Rockefeller wrote,
+Rockefeller wrote, "The July 1947 Roswell incident

 would be a logical and challenging place to start.